jbroadway/saasy/README.md

-# SAASy - SaaS Manager
+# Saasy - SaaS Manager

-SAASy is an [Elefant](http://www.elefantcms.com/) app that provides the glue for building custom software-as-a-service (SaaS) apps.
+Saasy is an [Elefant](http://www.elefantcms.com/) app that provides the glue for building custom software-as-a-service (SaaS) apps.
 It provides the basic user account management, [Bootstrap](http://twitter.github.com/bootstrap/index.html) integration, and app structure, so you can focus on creating the custom functionality